Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 Our features (variables) all represent different financial measurements quantified by different units.
-In order for these variables to be measured uniformly, we can reassign each value with it’s corresponding z-score within it’s respective variable distribution.
+In order for these variables to be measured uniformly, we can reassign each value with its corresponding z-score within its respective variable distribution.

 ``` r
 library(dplyr)